 Token Economics

 Most blockchains have a token problem: the rich get richer, and everyone else gets diluted.
 CX Chain takes a different approach with a dual-asset system that separates economic participation from network control.
+The CX token is the platform's rewards and utility asset.
 Let's break down how it works and why it matters.

 Two Assets, Two Purposes

 Think of CX Chain's economy as having two different types of keys.
-The CX token is like cash—you use it for transactions, governance, and earning yield through liquidity provision.
-It's fungible, divisible, and there are a billion of them.
+The CX token is like a rewards program—it gives you rakeback, access to exclusive member areas and games, free tournament play, customizable gaming experiences, and developer access.
+It's fungible, divisible, and there are one billion of them.

-The House Node License NFT is like a property deed—it grants you the right to validate transactions and earn protocol fees.
+The House Node License NFT is like a property deed—it grants you the right to validate transactions and earn a share of the fees the liquidity pools generate.
 It's non-fungible, indivisible, and there are only 1,000 of them.
 Ever.

 By separating validation rights from token wealth, we prevent plutocracy.
 You can't just buy a billion tokens and dominate the network.
 You need a House Node License, and there are only 1,000 of those.
 This design choice keeps the network decentralized even as token distribution becomes more concentrated over time.